NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 For other metrics step 1 and 3 are slightly modified.
 For example, for root mean squared error (RMSE) in step 1 we would calculate the squared error while in step 3 we would calculate the root of the mean of all predictions.

-The code below shows a simple implementation of the :class:`~nannyml.performance_estimation.direct_loss_estimation.dle.DLE` approach.
+The code below shows a simple implementation of the DLE approach.
 We use a 1d-dataset with a continuous target with heteroscedastic normal noise (i.e. the variation of the noise is not constant, in this case it is dependent on the value of the input feature - see the target generating function in the code).